 E1.
-Special study options: Identify those programs as vailable at your institution.
-Refer to the glossary f or definitions.
-Accelerated program Cooperative education program Cross-registration Distance learning Double major Dual enrollment English as a Second Language (ESL) Exchange student program (domestic) External degree program Other (specify): Honors program Independent study Internships Liberal arts/career combination Student-designed major Study abroad Teacher certification program Weekend college E2.
+Special study options: Identify those programs av vailable at your institution.
+Refer to the glossary for definitions.

+Accelerated program ⋈ Honors program

+Cooperative education program Independent study

+Cross-registration Internships

+◯ Distance learning Liberal arts/career combination

+◯ Double major Student-designed major

+Dual enrollment Study abroad

+English as a Second Language (ESL) ☐ Teacher certification program

+Exchange student program (domestic) ◯ Weekend college

+External degree program

+Other (specify):

+E2.
 Has been removed from the CDS.

 E3.
-Areas in which all or most students are required d to complete some course work prior to gradu iation: ☐ Computer literacy☐ English (including composition)☐ Foreign languages Humanities Mathematics Philosophy Sciences (biological or physical) Social science Library Collections: The CDS publishers will collect place. t library data again when a new Academic Lib oraries Survey is in F. S STUDENT LIFE F1.
-Percentages of first-time, first-year (freshman) enrolled in Fall 2009 who fit the following category gories: ıdergraduates First-time, first-year (freshman) students Undergraduates Percent who are from out of state (exclude internal 60 / aliens from the numerator and denominator) Percent of men who join fraternities 3% 5% 6% 3% Percent of women who join sororities 9% 3 / 0 4 % Percent who live in college-owned, -operated, or - 15% Percent who live off campus or commute 51% 85% Percent of students age 25 and older 4% 35% Average age of full-time students $\frac{270}{20}$ 23 Average age of all students (full- and part-time) 4% 20 20 4% 15% 85% 35% 23 25
+Areas in which all or most students are required d to complete some course work prior to gradua tion:

+Humanities

+Computer literacy Mathematics

+Philosophy

+Sciences (biological or physical)

+Social science

+Other (describe):

+Library Collections: The CDS publishers will collect place. t library data again when a new Academic Libra aries Survey is in

+F. S STUDENT LIFE

+F1.
+Percentages of first-time, first-year (freshman) ergraduates

+enrolled in Fall 2010 who fit the following categ First-time, first-year Undergraduates

+(freshman) students Officergraduates

+Percent who are from out of state (exclude internat ,

+aliens from the numerator and denominator) 5% 7%

+Percent of men who join fraternities 6% 3%

+Percent of women who join sororities 34% 5%

+Percent who live in college-owned, -operated, or -a 14%

+Percent who live off campus or commute 52% 86%

+Percent of students age 25 and older 3% 30%

+Average age of full-time students $\frac{18}{18}$ 30% 22 24

+Average age of all students (full- and part-time) 18 24